 10 – That’s a Wrap!

 It seems odd that anyone might be offended by seeing a newborn baby in their “birthday-suit,” just as nature intended.
-But if you really don’t want to photograph your cheeky cradle-chimp in all their naked glory, swaddling the little cherub in the soft fabric is the way to go.
+But if you really don’t want to photograph your cheeky cradle-chimp in all its naked glory, swaddling the little cherub in the soft fabric is the way to go.
 Not only will wrapping up baby look super simple and adorable, but most newborns love being swaddled in that womb-like state, and will often be very docile like this: perfect for a photoshoot.

 Thanks for reading, I hope you enjoyed the article.
 What are your favorite newborn baby photography ideas?
 If you have any tips of your own to share, I’d love to hear your feedback in the comments section below.